 "Thanks!
 Anyways, what's my assignment?
 Go fix the meals for the animals?
 Assist the groundskeeper?
 Anything at all?"
 I asked.

 "Yes, yes.
 Right this way please.
-One of our wardens reported to me that a raptor was looking off today.
+One of our game wardens reported to me that a raptor was looking off today.
 If you look at the map, you'll need to head down this path to get to the raptors cage.
-We'll send someone with you, but they can't go into the cage with you.
+We'll send someone to escort you you, but they can't go into the cage with you.
 Here, just in case."
 He said as he handed me a gun.
 It was a small black handgun, the like of which one would see a cop using, or maybe use for practice at a gun range.
-Of course, the fact that I needed a gun was disheartening to me, but I knew it was for my own safety, so I reluctantly accepted the gun and put it in one of my jacket pockets.
-Hopefully, I won't have to use it.
+Of course, the fact that I needed a gun was disheartening to me, but I knew it was for my own safety, so I reluctantly accepted the gun and put it in the waistband of my pants.
+I hope I won't have to use it.

 One thing I suppose I should mention is that I'm like a living Rosetta stone.
-Any language I hear or can see I can understand.
-When we first saw the raptors and I heard them barking at each other I learned part of their language.
+I can understand any language I can hear, although it doesn't work exactly that way for reading or writing.
+When we first saw the raptors and I heard them barking and screeching at each other I felt as if I understood what they were talking about.
 I'm not sure why or how I can understand it, but it's like some part of my brain automatically replaces the word with English, my first language.
-I can also speak it, but I have an "American" accent, so it sometimes sounds different than normal, but still understandable.
+I can also speak it, but I have an "American" accent, so it sometimes sounds different than normal.

 I finally arrived at the raptor pen after traversing the 1.8 miles to it.
 Honestly, couldn't someone have just driven me!
 The security escort who had been following me muttered a quiet "good bye" and then left me by myself.
-Thanks a lot man, you were so much help on that walk, with the moral support and all.
-I snagged my ID card off of my neck and opened the door to the raptors cage.
+Thanks a lot, you were so much help on that walk, with the moral support and all.
+I snagged my ID card off of where it was clipped to my jacket collar and opened the door to the raptor cage.
 The door slammed shut behind me, trapping me in the hot jungle-like cage.

 I felt like prey.
-The terrain was a dense jungle in here.
-There were tall trees surrounding and tall grass peeked out from between them, effectively hiding anything wishing to sneak up on me.
-There were small paths of crushed grass and bent branches that were probably frequented by the raptors, so I decided to stay clear of those, because knowing my luck I would run into a raptor.
+The inside of the cage was a dense tropical jungle.
+There were tall trees scattered throughout the cage creating a dense forest canopy from above and tall grass peeked out from between them, effectively hiding anything wishing to sneak up on me.
+There were small paths of crushed grass and bent branches that were probably frequented by the raptors, so I decided to stay clear of those, knowing that with my luck I would run into a raptor.
 I heard the alpha call for help in raptor-talk and some other raptors responded by saying the "she-human" was here.
 Hey, at least they knew what I was!

-I entered into a small clearly and immediately saw the alpha.
-She was lying in the clearing with three other raptors surrounding her.
+I entered into a small clearly and immediately saw the injured alpha.
+She was lying in the center of the clearing with three other raptors surrounding her in protective stances.
 I attempted to step forward, but was stopped by threatening growls from the bystanders.
 I held my hands up as a sign of surrender, but they didn't seem too keen on me being here.
 Did they think I was going to hurt her?
 "Hey, it's okay.
 I'm here to help her.
 I don't have claws or teeth; I promise I won't hurt any of you.
 I just need to help him."
 I begged in English.
 I really hated seeing anything in pain (hence why I decided to become a veterinarian), and the poor raptor on the floor was no exception.
-It seemed as if she had tried to escape one too many times and ended up getting seriously burned.
+It seemed as if she had tried to escape one too many times and ended up getting seriously burned on her hand-like claws.
 The raptors all snorted at me, but seemed to generally understand what I said, or at least the meaning behind it, since all but one backed away from her.
 I pulled my gun out of one of my pockets, barrel down, and set it onto the ground, then kicked it away.
-The last raptor moved away and I could get to work.
+The last raptor finally moved away so I could get to work.